How to Treat and Prevent Dark Spots on Deep Skin Tones

 Tip #1: Wear Broad-Spectrum Sunscreen

 Because people of color have more melanin in their skin, many wrongly assume that they’re naturally more protected from harmful UV rays.
-As such, many people of color tend to skip out on applying sunblock.
-This is a big no-no — applying sunscreen is an absolute must across all skin tones and types.
-It is absolutely essential in preventing all kinds of skin conditions caused by sun exposure — both non-serious and very serious — hyperpigmentation included.
+However, applying sunscreen is an absolute must across all skin tones and types.
+For an option that doesn’t leave a white cast, we like Black Girl Sunscreen Broad Spectrum SPF 30.

 Tip #2: Start Your Routine Early

 Your best defense (after sunscreen, that is) is starting a solid skin-care regimen as early as possible and continuing that routine throughout your lifetime.
-Be sure to research what kind of skin-brightening products might be best for your specific skin type and needs.
+To find out what skin-brightening products or dark spot correctors might be best for your specific skin type and needs, consult with your dermatologist.